 With more than a billion players worldwide, online games are a significant cultural, social, and economic phenomenon.
-And while innovative gameplay gets people through the door, it’s the social aspect of online gaming that keeps them playing.
+And while innovative gameplay gets people through the door, it’s the social aspect of online gaming platforms that keeps them playing.

-That puts social functionality front and center when it comes to the difference between an ongoing hit and an expensive flash in the pan.
+That puts social functionality front and center for game developers when it comes to the difference between an ongoing hit and an expensive flash in the pan.
 And players are quite particular about how they want to engage with others.
 Research by Unity shows that more than half of players prefer in-game chat, over third-party alternatives, to deliver the social aspects of their favorite titles.

 Here we detail the in-game chat features you need to drive retention and higher lifetime value, as well as the technological considerations you’ll need to make when implementing them.